Maayan12k/UniversityCSWork/README.md

 ## How to Navigate

-Each directory corresponds to one of the five focus areas.
+Each directory corresponds to one of the seven focus areas.
 Inside each directory, you'll find code implementations and detailed explanations.

 - **AssemblyLanguage/**: Contains assembly programs demonstrating fundamental hardware interactions.
 - **ComputerArchitecture/**: Projects exploring the design and performance of computer systems.